 A delegation of authority shall become effective on the date the delegation is fully executed.
 Delegations shall continue until revoked or modified.
 The departments are responsible for maintaining active and up to date delegations of authority and should review all delegations annually to assure that the delegations on file are current.
 The delegation must be fully executed before any documents are signed by the Delegate.

 The University has provided signature authority to certain individuals based on their level in the organization to approve various transactions.
-Signature authority is granted by department and fund.
-Departmental signature authority refers to General Fund and Lottery Funds.
+Signature authority is granted by department or fund.

 Anyone granted authority in Level 1 to Level 4 through delegation and/or signature authority in this policy will be deemed “Appropriate Administrator” on related forms and procedures.
 Level 1 through Level 4 must be Management Personnel or Equivalent.
 Individuals with subdivision responsibility and direct Management Personnel reports can receive delegated authority by an authorized Level 2 to act as a Level 3 through written request.